FrankWorldview/blockchain/React.md

 | useState    | Manage state        |
 | useEffect   | Handle side effects |

-With Hooks, functional components can manage state and side effects.
+With Hooks, functional components can manage state and side effects, making them as powerful as class components.